z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Psycholinguistics/Language-Acquisition/Language-Acquisition.md

 ## Sources

+- Chomsky, N. (1965). *Aspects of the Theory of Syntax*.
+MIT Press.
+- Vygotsky, L. S. (1978). *Mind in Society: The Development of Higher Psychological Processes*.
+Harvard University Press.
 - Lightbown, P. M., & Spada, N. (2013). *How Languages are Learned*.
 Oxford University Press.
 - Pinker, S. (1994). *The Language Instinct*.
 William Morrow and Company.